Tap code: Design

 The tap code is based on a Polybius square using a 5×5 grid of letters representing all the letters of the Latin alphabet, except for K, which is represented by C.

 Each letter is communicated by tapping two numbers, the first designating the row and the second (after a pause) designating the column.
 For example, to specify the letter "B", one taps once, pauses, and then taps twice.
 The listener only needs to discriminate the timing of the taps to isolate letters.

-To communicate the word "water", the cipher would be the following (with the pause between each number in a pair being shorter than the pause between letters):
+To communicate the word "hello", the cipher would be the following (with the pause between each number in a pair being shorter than the pause between letters):

 The letter "X" is used to break up sentences, and "K" for acknowledgements.

 Because of the difficulty and length of time required for specifying a single letter, prisoners often devise abbreviations and acronyms for common items or phrases, such as "GN" for Good night, or "GBU" for God bless you.